Sunday, December 22, 2024

 And the most interesting was the answer directly from the Supreme Court.
 In it, the servants of Themis generally stated that their colleagues entered into additional agreements in accordance with their own decisions that were relevant at that time, so there was nothing to talk about.

 “So the situation is quite absurd.
 The Supreme Court says it entered into new agreements and overpaid for electricity because those were the rules then.
 And at the same time he issues a resolution, thanks to which the prosecutor’s office “knocks out” money from similar agreements, because the Supreme Court said so.
 To understand the surrealism of the situation - a vivid example.
 Now in one of the regions a case is being brought against an electricity supplier by a prosecutor who himself had previously signed additional agreements that collectively went beyond 10%.
-Therefore, it is not surprising that the UCP refused to comment on anything,” the investigator sums up.
+Therefore, it is not surprising that the UCP refused to comment on anything to us,” the investigator sums up.

 Let us remind you that the Chairman of the Infrastructure Development Committee of the Federation of Employers of Ukraine and the owner of the construction company Autostrada, Maxim Shkil, after a recent message in which he accused the government of failing to protect the Trypillya Thermal Power Plant and other energy facilities, explained why the protection of energy facilities in Ukraine was defeated.